The last place you want to find yourself is in the Internal Revenue Service’s crosshairs.

 In a tax audit, the IRS puts your entire financial life under the microscope – your income, your assets, and your expenses.
 And if you fail to prove to their satisfaction that your return was accurate, prepare for penalties, fines, or even jail time.

-Avoid these 11 red flags when preparing your return to prevent unwanted attention from good ol’ Uncle Sam:
+Avoid these 11 audit triggers when preparing your return to prevent unwanted attention from good ol’ Uncle Sam.

 1. High Earnings

-According to the most recent available data – from 2017 – the IRS audited 0.62% of all tax returns, or around one out of every 161 returns.
+According to the most recent available data, the IRS audited 0.6% of all tax returns between 2010 and 2018, or around 1 out of every 167 returns.
 But the higher the income reported, the higher the odds of an audit.

-Taxpayers earning over $10 million in income had a frighteningly high 14.52% chance of an audit: over one in seven returns.
+Taxpayers earning over $1 million in income saw their audit rates quadruple the average.
 Why?
 Because that’s where the best bang for the IRS’s buck lies.
 If they catch a mogul who earns $10,000,000 per year cheating on their taxes, they can potentially reel in millions of dollars in unpaid taxes.